Focused Searches

 The search discussed here is an Ovid MEDLINE search that was constructed and run to support the production of a qualitative systematic review, the results of which were reported in the paper “Patients’ perspectives on interprofessional collaboration between health care professionals during hospitalization: a qualitative systematic review” and published in the journal JBI Evidence Synthesis (see references below).

 The Ovid MEDLINE search was one of six searches, each being constructed separately for the six databases considered by the systematic review.
 An initial search was constructed and run in 2017 and then updated in 2018.
 The search considered here is the updated version from 2018.
-To inspect and compare the equivalent search run in APA PsycInfo on Ovid, please see Search Strategies for a Qualitative Systematic Review – JBI EBP Database (Part 2).

 Search Stategy